 - www.grantselect.com practical online grants resource

 - oedb.org is the site for the Open Education Database.
-They have a post for "100+ Places to Find Funding for Your Research."
+They have a post for "100+ Places to Find Funding for Your Research"

 - michigan.grantwatch.com is a grants funding website that lists Michigan-specific grants

-- www.neh.gov is the site for National Endowment for the Humanities (NEH) which is an independent grant-making agency of the United States government dedicated to supporting research, education, preservation, and public programs in the humanities.
+- www.neh.gov is the site for National Endowment for the Humanities (NEH), which is an independent grant-making agency of the United States government dedicated to supporting research, education, preservation, and public programs in the humanities

 - www.researchresearch.com has a searchable database of funding opportunities

-- http://www.rwjf.org is the site where information on health issues can be obtained.
+- http://www.rwjf.org provides information on health issues

 - University of San Diego External Funding Directory The University of San Diego has a directory of external grants listed by field